mlabs-haskell/cardano-open-oracle-protocol/README.md

 #### 7. Publishing a Fact Statement

-With the COOP Publisher fully set-up, we're ready to have our users publish some Fact Statements.
+With the COOP Publisher fully set-up, we're ready to have our users publish some Fact Statements (See[Publishing a Fact Statement](coop-docs/03-frontend-protocol.md#publishing-a-fact-statement)).

-The users find out the [Fact Statement Identifiers](#todo) in a way not prescribed by COOP.
+The users find out the Fact Statement Identifiers in a way not prescribed by COOP.
-The Oracle provides some kind of access to their [Fact Statement Store](#todo), for example by an additional API with some search features, or even allows users to request a new Fact Statement to be collected/computed and inserted into the store.
+The Oracle provides some kind of access to their Fact Statement Store, for example by an additional API with some search features, or even allows users to request a new Fact Statement to be collected/computed and inserted into the store.
-Regardless, the users must approach the [COOP Publisher](#todo) with a [Fact Statement Identifier](#todo) that the back-end can eventually retrieve from the [Fact Statement Store](#todo).
+Regardless, the users must approach the [COOP Publisher](coop-proto/publisher-service.proto) with a `Fact Statement Identifier` that the back-end can eventually retrieve from the `Fact Statement Store`.

 > NOTE:
 > COOP Publisher works with Fact Statements available in some Oracle's Fact Statement Store.
 > Each Fact Statement in a store should get their own unique identifier, but this responsibility falls under a concrete Fact Statement Store operator.

-With that, we already know there are 3 Fact Statements in our [Fact Statement Store](#todo) we've set-up, namely `id1`, `id2` and `id3`.
+With that, we already know there are 3 Fact Statements in our Fact Statement Store we've set-up, namely `id1`, `id2` and `id3`.
 Let's publish all three of these Fact Statements:

 ```console